asinay/HoleFoodsAdaptiveAnalyticsSample/README.md

 # HoleFoodsAdaptiveAnalyticsSample
-Easy way to import the HoleFoods Sample into IRIS using an AtScale Sample Bundle
+Easy way to import the HoleFoods Sample data into IRIS and a sample AtScale model using the AtScale Sample Bundle